KNOWLEDGE BASE Governance In The UK

 Through the Globig Marketplace, you can find local legal and regulatory experts to help you be sure you are following the subtleties of the laws within the UK.
 If you are in doubt on any legal requirements, we recommend you contact an appropriate law firm.
 The Globig Marketplace Legal Services section provides a list of firms for your consideration, both local and global.

-World Bank Report, Doing Business 2017: Equal Opportunity For All
+World Bank Report, Doing Business 2020

 To see the World Bank Group's Ease of Doing Business rankings